Alex-Mak-MCW/Agrifinance-Data-Science-Internship-Project/README.md

 * This project aimed to model and reduce AFSc's exposed credit risk by developing predictive machine learning models exclusively tailored for the agri-finance sector.

 ## Project Objectives:
-1. **Identify key factors of causing loan defaults.**
+1. Identify key factors of causing loan defaults
-2. **Predict which loans are likely to default in the future.**
+2. Predict which loans are likely to default in the future
-3. **Improve anomaly detection by exploring machine learning methods.**
+3. Improve anomaly detection by exploring machine learning methods
-4. **Communicate actionable insights extracted with Power BI dashboards.**
+4. Communicate actionable insights extracted with Power BI dashboards

 ## Project Steps:
 1. **Data Collection**
-     * Gathered data from internal and external data sources with SAS and SQL
+     * Formulated datasets from internal loans and external macroeconomic factors using SAS and SQL.
 2. **Data Preprocessing**
      * Cleaned, imputed, and transformed data for future analytical and prediction purposses.
      * Adopted an unsupervised learning approach by using clustering techniques to impute some missing data.